Sycorax456/W.A.F-A-Plague-Tale/README.md

 .
 Step 7: Put the original (vanilla) files in the Original folder.

 .
 Step 8: Run the script.
 The resulting .wem files will be saved in the Output folder.

+WAF 1.7

+Now if run with arguments (--mod, --original, --output), it runs in CLI mode (no GUI).

+ex: python wem_fixer.py --mod ("mods/") --original ("originals/") --output ("patched/")

+If no arguments are passed, it launches the GUI.